bibek77/catalog-app/README.md

-# flutter_catalog
+# Catalog Application

-A new Flutter project.
+A Catalog Application developed in Flutter.

 ## Getting Started